Get your International Driving Permit for Guinea in 8 minutes

 What To Bring During a Trip to the Area?

 Boke is situated 250km from Conakry.
 It is a coastal town, and you’ll have to drive along N3 to reach the area.
 To go to the site, you’ll need to bring your native driving license and your valid International Driving Permit for Guinea.
 City traffic enforcers in Boke are quite stringent with their checks.
-An IDP will help you explain your identity to them without the need to put in much effort.
+An International Driving Permit will help you explain your identity to them without the need to put in much effort.

 Conakry